-The clinic is held at the Pike Township offices in Canton South, Ohio.
+The clinic is primarily held at the Pike Township offices in Canton South, Ohio unless otherwise noted.
 The street address is 7134 East Sparta Avenue; it’s at the intersection of Cleveland Avenue and East Sparta Avenue.
 For some reason, if you put this address into your GPS, it will likely get you lost.
 Please follow the directions below; the Pike Township offices are easy to find if you stay on Cleveland Avenue going SOUTH off Exit 103 and look for it on the right.

 Rte 77 to Exit 103; circle around onto Cleveland Avenue/Rte 800 South.
 Go for six miles and the Pike Township offices will be on your right hand side.
 Look for the marquee, the big flag and the recycle bins.

 Appointments will be accepted beginning six weeks prior to each clinic.
 Thank you and have a nice spay! (or neuter!)

 PLEASE SEE THE “LINKS” TAB FOR OTHER LOW-COST SPAY/NEUTER OPTIONS.

 If you’d like to make a donation of clean, gently used blankets and/or towels, the dogs and cats would really appreciate it!